Rule-based Logic

 Example: Business Logic for Processing an IBAN Change

-1. Validate inputs
+1. Validate Inputs

-Firstly, the inputs are standardized and checked:
+First, the inputs are standardized and checked:

 -